syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-sections.md

 ### Adding a new slide to a section

-The following code snippet demonstrates how to add a blank slide to a section.
+The following code example demonstrates how to add a blank slide to a section.

 {% tabs %}